learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

    - Checked out students are accounted for in the onsite attendance module (#2 above).
    - The barcode checkin page will not raise an error if a student is checked out (and will then check them back in).
    - Attendance numbers in the grid-based class canges and grid-based status pages are now based on attending students that are not checked out.
-   - There is a new "Currently checked out students" option for the comm panel, arbitrary user list, and group text panel.
+   - There are now new "Currently checked out students" and "Currently checked in students" options for the comm panel, arbitrary user list, and group text panel.
    - The teacher attendance page (#1 above) will only mark a student as checked in if they are not checked out.

 Onsite Webapps